stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 For more details of monitoring, please visit [Creating Application Alerts](../monitoring/app-alerts.md).

+No user workloads run on monitoring nodes.

 ## 1 x Logging (optional)

 Logging components aggregate all logs and store them centrally.
 These components run on logging nodes.
-The logging stack includes the EFK stack (Elasticsearch, Fluentd, and Kibana).
+The logging stack includes the EFK stack (Elasticsearch, Fluentd and Kibana).

 The logging pool is optional, if there is no need for it, it will not be deployed.
 Logging infrastructure is still highly recommended for troubleshooting purposes.